Aspect-oriented programming: Motivation and basic concepts

 Typically, an aspect is scattered or tangled as code, making it harder to understand and maintain.
-It is scattered by virtue of the function (such as logging) being spread over a number of unrelated functions that might use its function, possibly in entirely unrelated systems, different source languages, etc. That means to change logging can require modifying all affected modules.
+It is scattered by the function (such as logging) being spread over a number of unrelated functions that might use its function, possibly in entirely unrelated systems or written in different languages.
+Thus, changing logging can require modifying all affected modules.
 Aspects become tangled not only with the mainline function of the systems in which they are expressed but also with each other.
-That means changing one concern entails understanding all the tangled concerns or having some means by which the effect of changes can be inferred.
+Changing one concern thus entails understanding all the tangled concerns or having some means by which the effect of changes can be inferred.

-For example, consider a banking application with a conceptually very simple method for transferring an amount from one account to another:
+For example, consider a banking application with a conceptually very simple method for transferring an amount from one account to another.
+Such an example in Java looks like: